nkrkv/xod/docs/tutorial/09-pot/README.md

 ## Instructions

-(TODO: DEL or Backspace in the project)

 1. Delete the links between the pins.
 To do this, click on a link, then press either Delete or Backspace key.
 2. Delete the `constant-number` node.
 Click on it and press Delete or Backspace.
-3. Find the `pot` node in the Project Browser.
-It is located in `xod/common-hardware`.
+3. Find the `pot` node in the Project Browser inside the `xod/common-hardware` library.
-4. Connect the potentiometer to the Arduino according to scheme above.
+4. Connect a potentiometer to the Arduino according to the scheme above.
-5. Define the value of `PORT` according to the potentiometer pin (A0).
-   To refer A0 just use value of 0.
+5. Set the `PORT` pin value on the `pot` node to 0, bacause it’s connected to analog Arduino port A0.
-6. Link the `VAL` pins to the `LUM` pins on the LED1 and LED2 nodes.
+6. Link the `pot` node `VAL` pin to the `LUM` pins on the LED1 and LED2 nodes.
 7. Upload the patch to the Arduino.

 ![Screencast](./screencast.gif)

 If you turn the potentiometer knob, it will affect the brightness of the LEDs.
-Depending on the angle of the knob, the `pot` node returns a value from 0–1 to the `VAL` pin, and that value is transferred to the `LUM` pins of both LED nodes.
+Depending on the angle of the knob, the `pot` node returns a value from 0.0 to 1.0 to the `VAL` pin, and that value is transferred to the `LUM` pins of both LED nodes.

 When done continue to the [next lesson](../10-math/).